If you’re wondering how a regular, Jesus-loving family goes from living in suburbia USA to serving full time as missionaries oversees, keep reading!

 For two weeks the Treu family served with Calvary Cork, doing a Holiday Bible Club (aka VBS), serving in their children’s ministry, and enjoying the fellowship of the church.
 They learned more about the Irish culture and its people, and got the lay of the land.
 Through Scripture, a series of events, and drawing near to the Lord, God made it clear – He was calling Branden and Ernie and their boys to go back and serve in Ireland full time!

 The Treus went back to the US, sold everything they owned, and began raising support to live as full time missionaries.
-A year after that initial visit, the family of four moved to Ireland and began serving with Calvary Cork!
-Now, after five+ years, the Treus oversee the children’s, teens, and family ministries.
+A year after that initial visit, the family of four moved to Ireland and began serving!
+Now, six+ years later, the Treus continue to work alongside local churches as well as through their own nonprofit, Treuimage, bringing the Gospel to kids, young people, and families in Cork and beyond.
 In a country where less than 1% claim to be evangelical Christians, the Irish are considered an unreached people group.
 Despite these numbers, a pandemic and many other challenges, the church is growing and full of life!
 God is doing incredible things in Ireland, and the Treus are humbled and honored to be a part of it!